bloodydoves/BattleTech-Advanced/VIPAdvanced/ReadMe.txt

 VIP/RogueTech Tanks Ported for BloodyDoves' Battletech Advanced mod.
 Used and adapted with permission and help by Cargo Vroom.

+0.0.7 - 5/20/2019

+Actually uploaded the mediums this time,
+Uploaded Heavies,
+Uploaded Carriers

 0.0.5

 Updated Hunters,